mattmakai/fullstackpython.com/source/content/pages/06-web-apis/03-api-creation.markdown

   and logging.

-* [REST Hooks](http://resthooks.org/) is an open source Python project that makes it easier to implement webhooks, which are more efficient than polling for API updates.
+* [REST Hooks](http://resthooks.org/) is an open source Python project that makes it easier to implement subscription-based "REST hooks".
+These REST hooks are similar to webhooks, but provide a different mechanism for subscribing to updates via a REST interface.
+Both REST hooks and webhooks are far more efficient than polling for updates and notifications.

 ## API creation learning checklist